 - The last row of the requirements has been removed, as it is a duplication of information from the course descriptions. - ChE 102 is an optional course, and not required for the degree.
-Students who choose to take the course as illustrated in the Suggested Arrangement of Courses will take sixteen hours of coursework in the fall semester of the first year.
-Actual credit hours for the degree is 129. - Under Technical Option Area section, we clarified that ChE 377K (undergraduate research) can only be counted once towards the degree in any way, either as a single technical elective or towards the four-hour chemistry requirement. - To better reflect the student experience, we removed language suggesting that only students with GPAs greater than 3.50 can pursue research opportunities or consider graduate school.
+Students who choose to take the course as illustrated in the Suggested Arrangement of Courses will take 16 hours of coursework in the fall semester of the first year.
+Actual credit hours for the degree is 129. - Under Technical Option Area section, we clarified that ChE 377K (undergraduate research) can only be counted once towards the degree in any way, either as a single technical elective or towards the 4 hour chemistry requirement. - To better reflect the student experience, we removed language suggesting that only students with GPAs >3.50 can pursue research opportunities or consider graduate school.

-3. THIS PROPOSAL INVOLVES: (Please check all that apply)

-Courses s in other colleges Courses in proposer's college that are frequently taken by students in other colleges 🗌 F lags curricu Change in admission ments (external or Change in course sequencing for an existing program Requirements not explicit in the catalog language (e.g., lists of acceptable courses maintained by department office) Courses that have to be dded to the inventory 4.
-SCOPE OF PI ROPOSED CHANG E: - proposal impact other how would you do s ges/schools?
-Yes  No 🗌 b.
-Do you ant n the number of students in your college? dents do you expect?
-Yes 🗌 No 🔀 c.
-Do you ant classes in y icipate a net increase your college? (or de tudents and/or class seats involved. m outsid l e of your college taking Yes ☐ No ⊠ • • icipate a net increase ecrease) in the number of students fro m your c college taking courses in Yes ⊠ No □ er of s tudents and/or class seats involved.
-Items a, and d. .:
+2. THIS PROPOSAL INVOLVES: (PI lease check all that apply) X Courses in other colleges Courses in proposer's college that are frequently taken by students in other colleges ☐ Flags Course in the core curriculum X Change in course sequencing for an existing program X Courses that have to be added to the inventory Change in admission requirements (external or internal) Requirements not explicit in the catalog language (e.g., lists of acceptable courses maintained by department office) 3.
+SCOPE OF PROPOSED CHANGE: A. Does this proposal impact other co If yes, then how would you do so?
+Yes  No 🗌 B. Do you anticipate a net change in t If yes, how many more (or fewer) the number of students in your college? students do you expect?
+Yes 🗌 No

+C. Do you anticipate a net increase (or decrease) in the number of students from outside of your college taking classes in your college?
+Yes \(\subseteq No \(\subseteq \)

+If yes, please indicate the number of students and/or class seats involved.

+D. Do you anticipate a net increase (or decrease) in the number of students from your college taking courses in other colleges?

+Yes No

+If yes, please indicate the number of students and/or class seats involved.
-Previously, about half of ChE students took M 340L to fulfill the upper division natural science requirement

-(specifically, in the 2012-13 year, eighty-two ChE students took M 340L to fulfill this requirement while seventy-five selected a different elective).
+Previously, about half of ChE students took M 340L to fulfill the upper division natural science requirement (specifically, in the 2012-2013 year, 82 ChE students took M 340L to fulfill this requirement while 75 selected a different elective).
 As a result of change #2, now all ChE students will take M 427L.
-Thus, this change represents an expected increase of approximately seventy-five ChE students per year taking an additional math course and a specific increase of approximately 150 ChE students taking M 427L.
+Thus, this change represents an expected increase of \sim 75 ChE students per year taking an additional math course and a specific increase of \sim 150 ChE students taking M 427L.

-If 4 a, b, c, or d was answered with yes, please answer the following questions: If the proposal has potential budgetary impacts for another college/school, such as requiring new sections or a non-negligible increase in the number of seats offered, at least one contact must be at the college- level.
+If 4 a, b, c, or d was answered with yes, please answer the following questions:

+If the proposal has potential budgetary impacts for another college/school, such as requiring new sections or a non-negligible increase in the number of seats offered, at least one contact must be at the college-level.

-How many students do you expect to be impacted?
-Approximately150 additional seats in M 427L required per year; approximately seventy-five seats per year released from M 340L
+How many students do you expect to be impacted? \sim 150 additional seats in M 427L required per year; \sim 75 seats per year released from M 340L